US stocks end mixed after another day of erratic trading

 AP Business Writers

+Trading on Wall Street has been volatile, with indexes prone to sharp swings from one day to the next, or within a single day, as investors try to shield their portfolios from the impact of the highest inflation in decades and rising interest rates as the Federal Reserve moves to tame surging prices.

-Most of the 11 sectors in the S&P 500 were in the red.
-Technology stocks were once again among the biggest weights on the broader market.
-Apple fell 3.8% and chipmaker Nvidia fell 4.6%.
-The tech sector made solid gains during the pandemic amid a broad shift to working and shopping from home, but it has seen sharp declines as inflation worsens and interest rates head higher.
+Another dire readout on inflation sparked a wave of selling early Thursday, with technology stocks weighing down the S&P 500 index the most.
+The sector made solid gains during the pandemic amid a broad shift to working and shopping from home, but it has seen sharp declines as inflation worsens and interest rates head higher.
+Apple and chipmaker Nvidia each fell 2.7%, while Microsoft dropped 2%.

 “The pullback in growth stocks, tech in particular, has been dramatic,” said Brian Price, head of investment management at Commonwealth Financial Network.
 “We have a reckoning, if you will, that maybe we did go too far too fast” with many of those stocks.